ClemBotProject/ClemBot/CONTRIBUTING.md

 * Click the run button in your preferred IDE

 ## Final Notes
-The ClemBot.Api and the ClemBot.Bot projects talk to eachother over http, both projects need to be run simultaneasouly if you are not working in BotOnly mode.
+The ClemBot.Api and the ClemBot.Bot projects talk to each other over http, both projects need to be run simultaneously if you are not working in BotOnly mode.